brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 ```

-The next thing we need to do is translate these classes into lists of validators and apply them on our `userForm` and `addressForm`.
+The next thing we need to do is translate these classes into lists of async validators and apply them on our `userForm` and `addressForm`.
-This is something that we don't want to write for every form so let's create a shared function for that.
+Why async validators?
+Because `class-validator` returns promises when it validates.
-Let's create a function called `addAsyncValidators()` that will just do that.
+Let's create a shared function called `addAsyncValidators()` that will add validators to our form groups.
-In the first argument we pass the form group and in the next one the type of its form class.
+In the first argument we pass the form group and in the next one the type of its form class (The one with the validation decorators).

 ```typescript
 private readonly addressForm = addAsyncValidators(this.fb.group<AddressForm>({